 Watch: 'Dark explorer' telescope launched into space

-The Euclid telescope has successfully launched into space on a mission to understand some of the universe's greatest mysteries.
+The Euclid telescope has launched into space a mission to understand some of the universe's greatest mysteries.

 The €1.4bn (£1.2bn) space telescope was primed to go up on a Falcon-9 rocket from Cape Canaveral in Florida on Saturday.